-By not spending a dime on gear, you get to focus on the sport itself more than the gear of the sport.
+By not spending a dime on gear, your focus shifts from the gear of the sport to the sport itself

 Once you do a few triathlons and realize that you really like the sport, you may consider buying some gear.
 Even then, buying gear slowly over a period of years, rather than buying everything at once can help minimize buyer’s remorse.
 But while buying gear, it is useful to know what to buy new, and what to buy used.